akshitasankhwar/FoodieBot/README.md

 python generate_products.py

-This creates products.json with 100 sample items.
+Creates products.json with 100 sample items.

 Setup the database

 python db_setup.py

-This creates products.db and populates the products table.
-It also creates tables for conversations and messages.
+Creates products.db and populates the products table.
+Also sets up tables for conversations and messages.

 Run FastAPI backend

 uvicorn app:app --reload

-The API will be available at http://localhost:8000.
+API will be available at http://localhost:8000.

 Run Streamlit frontend